Yuting1007/Leetcode-Note/Top Interview Problems.md

 I am kinda curious why this one is a *hard* :)
 We could sort the list first.
-Then find the index of first un-positive number. the index is
+Then find the index of first un-positive number. the index is over OR nums[index] is greater than 1 => 1 start from the index iterating over

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NDY0MzAyOCwzMzUxMTQyNjQsLTE5OT
-g0MzMxMTUsMzgyMDMxOTU2LDEzNzA5MDM4NDZdfQ==
+eyJoaXN0b3J5IjpbLTEwOTg0NjcxODQsMTE1NDY0MzAyOCwzMz
+UxMTQyNjQsLTE5OTg0MzMxMTUsMzgyMDMxOTU2LDEzNzA5MDM4
+NDZdfQ==
 -->